MobiSense/Ziggo-CaaS-Switch/README.md

   * ZIGGO provide gate accuracy applicable to **All Ethernet Frame Sizes**.

+## Read before start

+Getting started with ZIGGO-CaaS-Switch/ZIGGO-TSNPerf is a ==pretty hard== task.
+Users/developers need to have sufficient basic knowledge and be prepare to for a long periond of learning and debugging.

+Please refer to [basic_knowledge.md](docs/basic_knowledge.md) to check if you have ability to use ZIGGO competently.

 ## Getting Started

+Please refer to [required.md](docs/required.md)  to  get prepared.

 Please refer to [hardware-build.md](docs/hardware-build.md) for the build hardware for ZIGGO Evaluation Toolkit and [software-build.md](docs/software-build.md) to run time synchronization logic and set up TSN GCL .